Windows Media Player Plugin Detector

 A few PluginDetect commands for Windows Media Player detection

-PluginDetect.getVersion('WindowsMediaPlayer'): [Returns string or null]
+PluginDetect.getVersion('WindowsMediaPlayer', instantiate): [Returns string or null]

 Returns null when the version could not be determined (when plugin is not installed/not enabled, or plugin is installed but the version information is unavailable).

 By default, the returned version string is comma delimited and has the format of "A,B,C,D".
-If you wish to change the getVersion() delimiter, then use:
+If you wish to change the getVersion( ) delimiter, then use:

 PluginDetect.getVersion(delimiter) where delimiter is a string with exactly 1 character.